Muhaammadali2/IgAnony/README.md

 Welcome to the [IG Story Downloader](https://itsiganony.com/ig-story-downloader/)!
 This tool allows users to easily download Instagram stories for personal use.
-Check it out to get started!
+Visit today for your favorite choices!